Multi-modal learning for geospatial vegetation forecasting: Experiments

 \subsection{Baseline comparison}

-This work is the first to systematically evaluate vegetation prediction models at $20m$ resolution in Europe.
-However, previous work on satellite imagery forecasting is applicable, since the NDVI, our vegetation proxy, can be derived from the red and near-infrared channels.
-Hence, we evaluate the Top-3 models from the EarthNet2021 challenge leaderboard\footnote{\url{https://web.archive.org/web/20230228215255/https://www.earthnet.tech/en21/ch-leaderboard/}} using their trained weights: a regular ConvLSTM \cite{diaconu.etal_2022}, an encode-process-decode ConvLSTM called SGED-ConvLSTM \cite{kladny.etal_2022} and the Earthformer \cite{gao.etal_2022}.

-We compare these against three Non-ML baselines: persistence, previous year and climatology.
-Note, the climatology uses a lot more information than our models (6 years vs. 50 days).
-Additionally, we compare with Kalman filter, LightGBM \cite{ke.etal_2017} and Prophet \cite{taylor.letham_2018}, local timeseries forecasting models, which also work with the full timeseries instead of just 50 context days.

-We introduce four new model variants: ConvLSTM-meteo, PredRNN-meteo, SimVP-meteo and Earthformer-meteo (see sec.~\ref{sec:models}).
-These are weather-guided extensions of four state-of-the-art approaches to video prediction, each belonging to a different model class.
-For ConvLSTM-meteo, PredRNN-meteo and SimVP-meteo, we report the mean ($\pm$std. dev.) from three different random seeds.
-Earthformer-meteo has an order of magnitude more parameters, making training more expensive, which is why we only report one random seed.
+We conduct experiments for predicting vegetation state across Europe in 2021 and 2022 at $20m$ resolution and compare the Contextformer against a wide range of baselines.
 The quantitative results are shown in table~\ref{tab:quantitative}.
+For Contextformer, ConvLSTM, PredRNN and SimVP, we report the mean ($\pm$std. dev.) from three different random seeds.
+Earthformer has an order of magnitude more parameters, making training more expensive, which is why we only report one random seed.
+We find the Contextformer outperforms (or performs on par with) every baseline on all metrics.
+It achieves $R^2 = 0.62$ and $0.14$ RMSE on the full 100 days lead time, which is further improved to $0.08$ RMSE during the first 25 days lead time.
+The closest competitors are PredRNN and SimVP, with PredRNN having on par $R^2 = 0.62$ and SimVP on par $|\text{bias}| = 0.09$.

-Both the climatology and Prophet are strong baselines, which outperform all of the top-3 models from the EarthNet2021 challenge.
-SimVP, PredRNN and ConvLSTM outperform all baselines on all metrics except for the 25-day RMSE, where a persistence baseline is slightly stronger.
-For all three models and metrics, differences to the climatology are highly significant when tested for all pixels (with Wilcoxon signed-rank test, $\alpha = 0.001$), but also for each land cover or for smaller subsets of $100$ minicubes.
-Earthformer-meteo, has overall lower skill.
-It mostly excels at RMSE and $|\text{bias}|$, where it can perform similar to other methods, yet has way lower performance for NSE and $R^2$.
-Here, NSE may be weak and RMSE good because we aggregate over the full dataset, hence indicating spatial patterns of model skill.
+The Contextformer and the other video prediction baselines trained in this study are the first models to outperform the Climatology baseline: the ConvLSTM reaches $53.1\%$ outperformance score, while the Contextformer achieves $66.8\%$ (with consistent ranking across thresholds, see sec.~\ref{sec:robustoutpf}).
+For the top-3 models (PredRNN, SimVP and Contextformer) and all metrics, differences to the climatology are highly significant when tested for all pixels (with Wilcoxon signed-rank test, $\alpha = 0.001$), but also for each land cover or for smaller subsets of $100$ minicubes.
+ConvLSTM and Earthformer have overall lower skill.
+They mostly excels at RMSE and $|\text{bias}|$, where they can perform similar to other methods, yet have way lower performance for NSE and $R^2$.